Back to jobs

 What You’ll Do

-• Optimize Systems and Processes: Collaborate with Global Process teams and IT to deliver process and system enhancements that improve accuracy, scalability, and visibility across the quote-to-cash workflow.
-Champion automation and standardization initiatives using AI, RPA and other enabling technologies.
+• Collaborate with Global Process and IT teams to deliver system enhancements that improve accuracy, scalability, and visibility across the quote-to-cash workflow.

-• Lead and Develop High-Performing Teams: Manage and mentor a global team of approximately 40 professionals across quoting and deal enablement,.
-Foster a culture of visibility, accountability, collaboration, and continuous improvement that aligns with Axon’s mission and values.
+• Foster a culture of accountability, collaboration, and continuous improvement that reflects Axon’s mission and values.

-• Deliver Reporting and Insights: Establish performance dashboards and reporting for key metrics, including quoting accuracy and deal approval cycles..
-Partner with executive
+• Establish performance dashboards for key metrics, including quoting accuracy, deal approval cycle times, and SLA adherence.

-• stakeholders to translate data into actionable insights that drive forecasting accuracy and operational improvements.
+• Partner with executive stakeholders to translate operational data into actionable insights that drive forecasting accuracy and strategic decisions.

 What You Bring

-• Demonstrated success in process transformation and automation
+• Proven success in process transformation and automation initiatives.

 Preferred Qualifications

-• Experience leading a global or shared services Quote to Cash organization at publicly traded companies.
+• Experience leading a large team, including a shared services function, within the Quote-to-Cash cycle at a publicly traded company.

-• Deep expertise in SaaS or subscription-based commercial models; hardware experience a plus.
+• Deep expertise in SaaS or subscription-based commercial models; hardware experience is a plus.

-• Experience with Government contracting and partner / distributor ecosystems
+• Experience with government contracting, partner ecosystems, and distributor relationships.

-• Proven track record of improving quote-to-cash and deal velocity metrics.
+• Proven track record of measurably improving quote-to-cash cycle times and deal velocity metrics

 Benefits that Benefit You